 Among the ethical competencies essential for the supervisor are the values and skills involved in appropriately delegating a client to the supervisee and in the ongoing monitoring of the supervisee's clients, as well as the monitoring of the professional development of the supervisee.
-Supervisors should have the ability to assess the supervisee's competencies and the ability to provide effective feedback in order to actively monitor the supervisee's interventions and the client's progress.
+Supervisors should have the ability to assess the supervisee's competencies and provide effective feedback in order to actively monitor the supervisee's interventions and the client's progress.
 This initial assessment is necessary to determine which clients may be assigned and what level of supervision is needed.
 Feedback is necessary to facilitate supervisee's learning (Barnett, Cornish, Goodyear, & Lichtenberg, 2007).
-Research demonstrates, however, that psychologists have difficulty providing constructive feedback to supervisees (Hoffman, Hill, Holmes, & Freitas, 2005), although training in supervision improves the process of providing feedback to supervisees (Milne, Sheikh, Pattison, & Wilkinson, 2011).
+Research demonstrates, however, that psychologists have difficulty providing constructive feedback to supervisees (Hoffman, Hill, Holmes, & Freitas, 2005), although training in supervision improves this process (Milne, Sheikh, Pattison, & Wilkinson, 2011).
 Supervisory integration of data from client self-report and monitoring of the client progress (Worthen & Lambert, 2007) is associated with enhanced client outcomes (Lambert, 2010).

-Another ethical component of supervision is obtaining informed consent from the supervisee, which has a more narrow construction in supervision than when applied to clients, as it is informed by training and accreditation standards, workplace or practice setting policies, and jurisdictional regulations.
+Another ethical component of supervision is obtaining informed consent from the supervisee, which has a narrower construction in supervision than when applied to clients, as it is informed\by training and accreditation standards, workplace or practice setting policies, and jurisdictional regulations.
 The supervision contract, a means of obtaining informed consent, should delineate the expectations of supervision and the agreement between supervisor and supervisee (Thomas, 2007).